AxiSEMunity/AxiSEM3D/doc/Installation.md

 $ python -m salvus_mesh_lite.interface AxiSEM -h
 ```

-This will display all the arguments you can pass to the mesher.
+which will display all the arguments you can pass to the mesher.

 ## Solver

 ## Tools for pre- and post-processing
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMDA0NzE2NDcsLTIxNjMyMTIzOCwyMj
+eyJoaXN0b3J5IjpbLTQ1ODA5NzIxNCwtMjEwMDQ3MTY0NywtMj
-MwMDI3ODVdfQ==
+E2MzIxMjM4LDIyMzAwMjc4NV19
 -->